kubeedge/kubeedge/docs/proposals/mapper-redesign.md

     "dataTopic":"$ke/events/device/+/customized/update"
 }
 ```
-The data is from device and sent to the mqtt server.
+The data is from the device and sent to the mqtt server.
 3-rd application could subscribe this topic and get the data.
-User could define the collect/report cycle and times.
+Users could define the collect/report cycle and times.

 3. Device status.
 Device status will be collected periodically and sent to device controller.